 Getting Around Colorado Springs

 |On Foot||Colorado Springs' compact neighborhoods and grid-pattern layout make walking around an easy feat.
 And walking will allow you to peruse the many shops and galleries found in areas like Manitou Springs and Old Colorado City.

 With some of the most noteworthy attractions sitting outside the city, you will need a car to get the most out of your trip.
-You can rent one when you land at Colorado Springs Municipal Airport (COS), or you can wait until you get into town.
-You can also choose to fly into Denver International Airport (DEN) and drive the 70 miles south to Colorado Springs.
-Taxis are also available, but using them frequently will end up costing more than a rental.
+You can rent one when you land at Colorado Springs Airport, or you can wait until you get into town.
+You can also choose to fly into Denver International Airport (DEN) and drive the 85 miles south to Colorado Springs.
+Taxis and ride-hailing services like Uber and Lyft are also available, but using them frequently will end up costing more than a rental.

 Over the past several years, Colorado Springs has become a more bike-friendly city with more than 100 miles of on-street bike lanes, 120 miles of paved urban bike paths and more than 60 miles of mountain bike trails.
 The city's bike-share program, called PikeRide, rents bike for $2 for 30 minutes; $10 for unlimited 60-minute rides in 24 hours; and $25 for unlimited 60-minute rides in 72 hours.
 There are 28 stations scattered throughout the city, with the highest concentration in the downtown area.
 Meanwhile, companies like Criterium Bicycles and Ted's Bicycles rent both road and mountain bikes for $30 to $60 per day.